China Trademark

 Read this ServiceChina Trademark Protection

-Search, filing, Chinese brand name strategy, and practical next steps for foreign brands entering China — before a conflict arises.
+Search, filing, Chinese brand name strategy, and practical next steps for overseas brands before manufacturing or supplier exposure.

 Read thisFrequently Asked Questions

-Practical questions about China trademark opposition, invalidation, and post-registration challenges.
+Practical questions about opposition, invalidation, non-use cancellation, parallel filing, and commercial resolution routes.